smartcloudsol/gatey/readme.txt

 If you run a static export, you’ll still need that weekly refresh (a short tutorial covers this topic), but a normal WordPress install handles it for you automatically.

 = Can I cancel or upgrade later? =
-Yes, at any time.
+**Yes**, at any time.
 The plugin will still work in Free mode, and your site’s blocks won’t break — only premium features will deactivate.

 == Screenshots ==